 Characterised by recurrent or persistent abdominal pain and progressive injury to the pancreas and surrounding structures, resulting in scarring and loss of function.
 Unlike recurrent acute pancreatitis, chronic pancreatitis is characterised by reduced pancreatic exocrine function, malabsorption, diabetes, and pancreatic calcifications.
 Worldwide, alcohol is the major risk factor for chronic pancreatitis (70% to 80%).
-Co-factors are required to induce alcoholic pancreatitis, including anatomical, environmental, or genetic factors, as few people with chronic alcohol dependence develop the disease (no more than 10%, and likely <3%).
+Co-factors required to induce alcoholic pancreatitis include anatomical, environmental, and/or genetic factors, as few people with chronic alcohol dependence develop the disease (no more than 10%, and likely <3%).

 BMJ Publishing Group

 This overview has been compiled using the information in existing sub-topics.